agw23/basic-junos-testing/README.md

 The inventory file has the IP address already listed under the [Junos] group.

-The ansible_python_interpreter variable may have to be removed, if Python path is ***not*** /usr/local/bin/python.
-For more information on this please visit the [ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/interpreter_discovery.html).
+**The ansible_python_interpreter variable may have to be removed, if Python path is <u>*not* </u>  /usr/local/bin/python.
+To check what your python path is, run `which python` from your terminal.
+For more information on this please visit the [ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/interpreter_discovery.html).**

 ### Usage
 To use this script please do the following: